 Camille Saint-Saens composed “Carnival of the Animals” as an amusement for his Parisian friends.
 He did not want it published.
-After he died that is exactly what happened-- in 1921, it was published, and, of course, became one of Saint-Saens most famous works.
+After he died that is exactly what happened.
+It was published in 1921, and, of course, became one of Saint-Saens most famous works.
 In 1949, poet Ogden Nash wrote a clever narrative and that is how “Carnival” is usually performed today--with Nash’s clever narrative.
-Narrators have included Glen Close and Shakespearean actor Jeremy Irons.
+Narrators have included snarky Beatrice Lilly (rememer her?), movie star Glen Close, and Shakespearean actor Jeremy Irons.

 The line of celebrities waiting their turn is longest for “A Lincoln Portrait”, by Aaron Copland.
-Copland wrote some of his best music for this piece, and selected the words from Lincoln’s speeches and letters.
+Copland wrote some of his best music for this piece, and for the libretto selected some of the most memorable lines from Lincoln’s speeches and letters.
 Narration calls for an authoritative voice.
 Celebs have included Walter Cronkite, General Norman Schwarzkopf, Samuel L. Jackson, Katherine Hepburn, Margaret Thatcher, Henry Fonda, Charlton Heston, Gregory Peck, and two presidents: Bill Clinton and Barack Obama.

-“The Young Person’s Guide to the Orchestra” by Benjamin Britten is based on the Rondeau by Henry Purcell’s music to “Abdelazer,” and is structured in such a way to show off the various sections of the orchestra--woodwinds, brass, percussion and strings.
+“The Young Person’s Guide to the Orchestra” by Benjamin Britten is based on a rondeau from Henry Purcell’s “Abdelazer,” and is structured in such a way to show off the various sections of the symphonic orchestra--woodwinds, brass, percussion and strings.
 The narration was written by Montagu Slater, Britten’s collaborator on his opera “Peter Grimes.”
 Generally, the conductor does the narration.
 And, yes, “Young Person’s Guide” turned out to be Britten’s most popular work.